Order of precedence in Malacca

 The Malacca order of precedence is a nominal and symbolic hierarchy of important positions within the state of Malacca.
 It has no legal standing but is used to dictate ceremonial protocol at events of a state nature.
+It was implanted since Malay ruling in the State.
+The Portuguese influence is also notable.
+The order is led by the Yang di-Pertua Negeri of Malacca as the head of state, followed by state dignitaries, high-ranking officials, and award recipients.
+The hierarchy places the Chief Minister of Malacca and state executive council members in prominent positions.